 Infographics Anyone?

 Seems like all users want is condensed content in the form of images and videos.
 And why not?
-Who has time to spend 15 minutes reading 1500 word article?
+Who has time to spend 15 minutes reading a 1,500-word article?
 Images and videos are much easier to consume as compared to big, long articles.
 That’s the reason why Pinterest has 200 million monthly active users.

-You may not find users on Pinterest the same way you do on Facebook and Insta.
+You may not find users on Pinterest the same way you do on Facebook and Instagram.
 Because users see Pinterest in a different way.
 They use it for inspiration, new ideas, and new products.
-What else businesses need to plan their marketing strategy with Pinterest?
+If you work in the B2B space, you can still find a relevant audience on Pinterest.
+These users may be saving pins related to marketing strategy, business advice, and more.

 Before I tell you about how to grow your business on Pinterest, let’s have a quick look at its key features: